 10.4.1.3 Status messages

-Where ICT is a non-web documentnon-web document, it shall satisfy WCAG 2.2 Success Criterion 4.1.3 Status Messages.
+Where ICT is, or includes, a non-web document, the non-web document shall satisfy WCAG 2.2 Success Criterion 4.1.3 Status Messages.

-non-web document10.5 Caption positioning
+Note: For non-web document where status messages are not implemented using markup languages, there is still a user need to have status messages be programmatically exposed so that they can be presented to the user by assistive technologies without receiving focus.
+This is typically enabled through the use of accessibility services of the user agent or other platform software.

+10.5 Subtitle positioning (recommendation)

-Where ICT is a non-web documentnon-web document that contains synchronized mediamedia with subtitlescaptions, the captions should not obscure relevant information in the synchronized media.
+Where ICT is, or includes, a non-web document, and contains synchronized media with subtitles, the subtitles should not obscure relevant information in the synchronized media.

-10.6 Audio description timing
+10.6 Audio description timing (recommendation)

-Where ICT isnon-web document a non-web document that contains synchronized mediamedia with audio descriptionaudio description, the audio description should not interfere with relevant audio information in the synchronized media.
+Where ICT is, or includes, a non-web document, and the non-web document contains synchronized media with audio description, the audio description should not interfere with relevant audio information in the synchronized media.

-non-web documentdocumented platform accessibility featuresClause 12.3clause 11.711 Software
+10.7 User preferences for non-web documents

+Where ICT is, or includes, a non-web document, the non-web document shall not block the user agents mode(s) of operation that present the document according to user preference settings, or explicitly override user preference settings for documented platform accessibility features in these modes of operation, unless this is essential to the information or function of the non-web document.

+Note 1: Clause 12.3 specifies that accessibility features of the ICT are to be documented either as part of the ICT or in a separate documentation.

+Note 2: In-a non web document viewing software that meets clause 11.7 there is at least one mode of operation where the non web document viewing software will enforce user preference settings.

+NOte 3: For non-web documents, the underlying platform is the user agent.

+Note 4: This does not preclude the non-web document from specifying other values, but it does limit the use of instructions that explicitly override user settings (in a mode of operation that is meant to meet clause 11.7) to cases where this is essential.

+NOTE 5: Features that might be documented as platform accessibility features include, but are not limited to colour filters, contrast, text size, pointer size, and text cursor.

+11 Non-web software

 11.0 General (informative)

-This clause provides requirements for:
+This clause includes requirements for the following types of non-web software as scoped by the preconditions for each requirement:

 platform software;

-platform softwaresoftware that provides a user interface including content that is in the software;
+non-web software that provides a user interface including content that is in the software;

-authoring tools;

-software that operates as assistive technology;
+non-web software that operates as assistive technology;

 mobile applications.

-NOTE 1: User agentsUser agents are examples of software that provide a user interfaceuser interface.
+Note 1: User agents are examples of software that provide a user interface.
 They retrieve, render and facilitate end user interaction with authored content.
 User agents play a necessary role in the accessibility of authored content rendered in the user interface.
-UAAG 2.0 [i.34] provides additional advice for those who are creating user agents and want to increase functionality when rendering authored content in an accessible way.
+W3C® Group None UAAG 2.0 [i.34] provides additional advice for those who are creating user agents and want to increase functionality when rendering authored content in an accessible way.

-NOTE 2: The requirements for Web content, including software that is Web content, can be found in clause 9.
+Note 2: The requirements for web content, including software that is web content, can be found in clause 9.